Gold Ship (Umamusume: Pretty Derby): Appearances

 Gold Ship is one of multiple characters that the player can train in Umamusume: Pretty Derby, with the goal of helping her win races.
 In her story, she explains that her motivations for allowing the player to be her trainer was due to the player seemingly having a lot of free time.
-She has received multiple costumes in Umamusume: Pretty Derby, giving her new outfits like a black dress and a swimsuit.
+She has received multiple costumes in Umamusume: Pretty Derby, giving her new outfits like a black one-shoulder dress and a swimsuit.

 A YouTube channel called PakaTube was created, featuring Gold Ship doing various challenges, such as playing video games.
 She made her VTuber debut on this YouTube channel in March 2018, and performed at VTuber Fes Japan 2022.
 Following the channel hitting 1 million subscribers, Gold Ship performed a dance with the 1 million subscribers gold YouTube Creator Award.
 A set of 24 Line stickers based on Gold Ship and the YouTube channel were released.

 Gold Ship has appeared in multiple other video games, including World Flipper, Shadowverse, and Granblue Fantasy Versus.
 She appeared to be absent initially from the Shadowverse collaboration, which earned confusion from fans who felt that she was the one to spark the collaboration between the games by playing it on her YouTube channel.
 On her YouTube channel, she confronted the producer, where he revealed that she would be included.

 Gold Ship stars in a manga titled Umamusume - Pretty Derby PisuPisu☆SupiSupi - Golshi-chan, depicting Gold Ship's life as a kindergartner, which released in November 2023 in Weekly CoroCoro Comic.
 Following the reveal of this manga series, she became the subject of art tributes by multiple CoroCoro contributors and guests, including Matsumoto Shigenobu (Duel Masters), Mugiwara Shintaro (Dorabase), and Soyama Kazutoshi (Grandpa Danger).
-She also appears in the manga Uma Musume: Cinderella Gray and the anime of the same name.
-The anime features a scene of Gold Ship losing a race due to losing her temper in the starting gate, a scene based on the 2015 incident involving the real Gold Ship.
+In one short on the PakaTube channel, a collaboration with the manga Uma Musume: Cinderella Gray has Gold Ship shown in the manga's style, with the series name being 'Cinderella Gold'.
+The third season of the main Umamusume anime features a scene of Gold Ship losing a race due to losing her temper in the starting gate, a scene based on the 2015 incident involving the real Gold Ship, and covers their subsequent retirement.

 Gold Ship has been featured in various merchandise and cross-promotions, including a plush and as part of a series of square and round seals.
 She received a Nendoroid figure from Good Smile, a figure from F:NEX, and a Figma figure.
 She has been featured in multiple food promotions, including KFC where she is depicted similarly to Colonel Sanders.
 She was also featured as part of a set of acrylic figures in this same depiction.
 She also received merchandise, such as pins, in collaboration with Nishi-Shiroi Station and Umamusume.
 A collaboration between FamilyMart and Umamusume to create food with the series' branding, including one item called "Gold Ship's Omori Sauce Yakisoba Karashi & Mayonnaise".